bbc/genie-starter-pack/docs/development/data-storage.md

 # Using Local Storage and Cookies

 Ideally, data should not be stored.
-If it is stored, data must not be personal and should adhere to the cookie policy of the browser.
+If it is stored, data must not be personal.
 If the game contains sign in, it must respect the privacy settings on the user's account.

 Data must be saved through the [GMI](gmi.md).
 This ensures all data access complies with BBC data policies.